If you’re like me, homemade pies are one of my favorite things!

 It’ll taste delicious, you will know the ingredients you used and you’ll feel proud to lay it on the table at your next holiday gathering!

-Swing by our farm store this week or catch us at the Corvallis Farmers Market on Saturday and pickup Lard, Eggs, Leg of Lamb or Ham for your Holiday Feast!
+Swing by our farm store this week or catch us at the Corvallis Farmers Market on Saturday and pickup some Lard so you can make these Never Fail Pie Crusts for the holidays.

 Source -Joy of Cooking by Irma S. Rombauer, Marion Rombauer Becker and Ethan Becker